Hybrid Workplace Data Security and Privacy

 In addition, laws like the GDPR, UK Privacy Shield, and New York’s Cybersecurity Regulations require adequate third-party data security management, including vendors and outside law firms.
 The Association of Corporate Counsel‘s Model Information Protection and Security Controls for Outside Counsel Possessing Company Confidential Information is a guide that can help companies prepare.

-Closing Data Security Gaps
+Closing Data Security and Privacy Gaps

 Scams are becoming more sophisticated; common sense isn’t enough to protect employees anymore.
 When employees and others have access to personal or sensitive information, they can be a risk even in the most sophisticated data security program.
 Data security training can mitigate these real data security risks.
 Learn more about Online Data Security training and how it can help your company keep sensitive data safe.